stefaleon/RN-AwesomePlaces/README.md

 ## Adding a Modal

 * Add the *PlaceDetail* component.
 Select items instead of deleting.
 Configure the *placeSelectedHandler*.
 The passed prop to *PlaceDetail* is the found  *selectedPlace* object.
 Make the modal visible when we select a place (when *selectedPlace* is not null).
 Style the various parts.

+&nbsp;
+## Delete and Close

+* Add the functionality to the buttons.
+Also set the required for Android *onRequestClose* modal prop to the same functionality as the close button.